mikeizbicki/cmc-csci040/topic_03_Python_Strings+Files/lab-encodings/README.md

 > Brazil has a long history of attempting and failing to build their own nuclear submarines,
 > and so this engineer thought they would be willing to by the US submarine schematics.
 > The Brazilians didn't want to participate in the scheme,
-> and so forwarded the information to the CIA
+> and so forwarded the information to the CIA,
+> and the FBI successfully arrested the leaker.
+>
+> Multiple students who have taken CS40 have gone on to work at 3-letter agencies doing this exact kind of work.

 > **HINT:**
 > The list of all available encodings is located in the python documentation at <https://docs.python.org/3/library/codecs.html#standard-encodings>.